 18. Hunza G

-Hunza G’s crinkle seersucker nylon and elastane fabric is knitted in a local mill in the Midlands, UK, where it’s dyed, processed, and dried before it’s sent to the brand’s Central London studio where each garment is cut and made—limiting any possible unnecessary fabric consumption.
+In order to reduce any potential superfluous fabric consumption, Hunza G's crinkle seersucker nylon and elastane fabric is knit in a nearby mill in the UK's Midlands before being coloured, processed, and dried before being shipped to the brand's Central London studio where each garment is cut and manufactured.

 19. Medina Swimwear

 The high-end designs by Medina Swimwear are manufactured of ECONYL and may be used again without losing their quality.
 Additionally, it has items that are chlorine, oil, and sun cream resistant.
 A portion of each collection's sales is donated by Medina Swimwear to charities devoted to ocean preservation.

 20. Casa Raki

 The designs of Casa Raki are inspired by South America, created in London, and produced responsibly in Portugal.
 The company focuses on enhancing and prolonging clothing life while solely using sustainable materials and manufacturing techniques.